 To create a clean and finished end, create one more small bundle, flip it to go the other direction, and tuck it inside your earlier work to cover the stem ends.
 Take another piece of paddle wire and weave it through so you can wrap it around the gold hoop to secure your final bundle onto the wreath form.

 Tip: For a more whimsical wreath, take a couple of longer stems of spiral eucalyptus and tuck them to your design, securing the stems with paddle wire on the backside.

-Finally, take some of your favorite ribbon (we chose a black velour variety), create a loop, and secure it at the top of your wreath.
+Finally, take some of your favorite ribbon (we chose a black velour), create a loop, and secure it at the top of your wreath.
 If you went with an asymmetrical design, you'll want to place your ribbon off center to counterbalance the weight of your design.

 Place on your door.
 With your extra greenery, feel free to make more wreaths for your family and friends — they make great gifts!